rbisdorff/Digraph3/docSphinx/pearls.rst

 In :numref:`smartBachet` Line 24 we discover a ranking result that differs only in the positions of actions *a4* and *a8* from the optimal Kemeny ranking (see :numref:`optimalKemeny1`).
 When permuting now all the 161 intransitive outranking triples by setting *sampleSize=None* (Line 25), we get in fact this optimal Kemeny ranking result (see Lines 26, 28).

-When running a MonteCarlo simulation with a sample of 500 random 3 objectives --economic, environmental and societal-- performance tableaux of 9 decision actions marked on 13 performance criteria, we obtain the following correlations statistics.
+When running a MonteCarlo simulation with a sample of 500 random 3 objectives --economic, environmental and societal-- performance tableaux of 9 decision actions marked on 13 performance criteria, we obtain the following ordinal correlations statistics between the corresponding ranking result and the given bipolar-valued outranking digraph *g*.

     ============== ========= ========= ========= =========
      Ranking rule   Mean      Median    Minimum   Maximum